dracula/prism/README.md

 </script>
 ```

-### Add a code by, finishwing with `language-xxx`.
+### Add a code by, finishing with `language-xxx`.
 Check the @LeaVerou's site about of supported languages: http://prismjs.com/#languages-list.

 ```html
 <pre>